 Moss Stitch: This is when you switch between a knit stitch and a purl stitch in a row.

-Rib Stitch: With a rib stitch, you alternate stitches between rows to create a contrast.
+Rib Stitch: With a rib stitch, you alternate knit & purl stitches between rows to create a contrast or a stretchy edge to your work.

-Skein: This is a collapsible coil of yarn.
+Skein: This is another name for a roll of yarn.

 – repeat instructions between brackets as much as required